HSSBoston/ned/README.md

 # Ned: The Hydration Reminder

-This is a device that remind the user to hydrate.
+This is a Raspberry Pi device that reminds the user to hydrate.
 It periodically reminds him/her by flashing a message board and playing music and an audio suggestion.

 ## Equipment